1. Problem context

 5. Design improvements

 Waterproof catchment areas.
 These designs can be combined with covering hillsides in slate or cut natural stone slices, heavy enough to not be moved by wind.
-By overlaying them like slate on a roof, water will flow downhill into the pond without ever touching the soil, that is, without seeping into the soil.
+They would require to be cut in a special shape so that they overlap and interlock, not sliding down into the valley by their weight.
+For example, slabs of 40×40×5 cm that are laid with one corner pointing into the valley and have cutouts along their lower edges so that they overlap and interlock with the row of slabs below.
+Like on slate roofing, water will flow downhill into the pond without ever touching the ground, that is, without seeping into the ground.
 This way, even light rainfalls contribute to refilling the pond.
 This is very similar to the ancient Tunisian water harvesting technique of the jessr, but improves on it by changing the “annual average runoff coefficient” of the hillside catchment area.
 It was 0.153 in Amrich near Beni Kheddeche, measured between 199 and 2001 (source).
 This means, 15.3% of the water was runoff water and could be catched by the jessr terrace farm, while 84.7% of the water was seeping into the ground and “lost” because non-concentrated rainfall is not enough for agriculture around Beni Kheddeche.
 With covered hillsides, the lost 84.7% of the water can also be covered, which means that about 84.7% / 15.3% = 5.9 times more growing area can be used in the Beni Kheddeche area.

 White hillsides.
 Now while we are already up for covering the hillsides with waterproof material, let’s use white or bright material.
 When applied in a large enough area, it will bring down the average outdoor temperature by several degree Celsius.
 For example, the white polytunnel greenhouses around Almeria, Spain, decreased the temperature in the area by 3 °C, and that in spite of global warming.
 Of course, the question is how to make this also aesthetically pleasing and safe for wildlife.
 So we better want to use slices of white natural stone and not plastic.
 If white stone slabs are not available locally, the dark stone can be painted with lime or other natural white pigments.
 Alternatively, the stone slabs (whether white or dark) can be covered, as there is no need to expose the stone slabs directly.
 So for better aesthetics, they can be covered with white gravel or white stones of various sizes, giving the place a more natural look.
 The only requirement is that the cover material does not soak up much water when it rains, and also does not leak many sediment particles when it rains.
 Terraces with trees and other plants would be dispersed within these white-covered hills in different heights, making for a beautiful view.